-Facilitators: AD Category I banks specifically authorized by the Reserve Bank in this regard a) Hedging may be permitted up to the average of previous three financial years' (April to March) actual purchases / sales or the previous year's actual purchases / sales turnover, whichever is higher, of the above commodities.
+Products: Standard exchange traded futures and options (purchases only) in a) Hedging may be permitted up to the average of previous three financial years'

+(April to March) actual purchases / sales or the previous year's actual purchases / sales turnover, whichever is higher, of the above commodities.

-Purpose: To hedge the price risk on aluminium, copper, lead, nickel and zinc based on their underlying economic exposures b) AD Category I banks would require the user to submit a Board resolution certifying Board approved policies which define the overall framework within which derivatives activities should be conducted and the risks controlled.
+b) AD Category I banks would require the user to submit a Board resolution certifying Board approved policies which define the overall framework within which derivatives activities should be conducted and the risks controlled.